thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Failure - Fantastic Planet
 - The Favors - The Dream
 - Geese - Getting Killed
+- Mura Masa - Mura Masa
+- Olivia Dean - The Art of Loving

 *Want to listen to*
 - Gustavo Santaolalla, Mac Quayle - The Last of Us Part II (Original Soundtrack)